Implementing Optional Update Functionality in ASP.NET Core Web API

 });Handling Data Validation

-To ensure that ValidationAttribute set on OptionalValue<T> can use the Value property for validation, we need to implement a custom validator that implements IModelValidator.
+To allow ValidationAttribute set on OptionalValue<T> to use the Value property for validation, we need to customize a validator that implements IModelValidator.
 The logic for this validator is as follows:

 - When the